 1. Skip the Flowers and the Candles

 Wave goodbye to having pre-designed centerpieces that include flowers and candles and start from scratch.
-It's easier to get personal when you don't already have booming and beaming centerpieces that have towering flower arrangements or light-up candles as part of the plan.
+It's easier to get personal when you don't already have booming and beaming centerpieces that have towering flower arrangements or flaming candles as part of the plan.

 2. Incorporate Hobbies

-3. Go With Something Edible
+3. Go with Something Edible

 Why not make your wedding centerpieces feel like they are from Willy Wonka's Chocolate factory?
 Trust me, your guests won't mind having something delicious to snack on in between their courses.